xebialabs/AWSWebinar/modules/xebialabs/devops-as-code/README.md

 docker-compose up --build
 ```

 3) Wait for XL Deploy, XL Release and Jenkins to start up.
-This will have occurred when the following line is shown in the logs:
+This is indicated when the following line is shown in the logs:
 ```
 devopsascode_xl-cli_1 exited with code 0
 ```